yan-elena/nagent-adapt/README.md

 ## Usage

-To use the extended normative agent architecture in the JaCaMo project, it is required to specify the corresponding agent architecture in the `.jcm` file.
-For instance, to define an agent `alice` using the `ANormativeAgentSAI` architecture, define as follows:
+To use the extended normative agent architecture in a JaCaMo project, it is required to specify the corresponding agent architecture in the `.jcm` file.
+For example, to define an agent `alice` using the `ANormativeAgentSAI` architecture:

 ```
 agent alice {
     ag-class: adaptation.agent.ANormativeAgentSAI("src/reg/alice_norms.npl", "src/reg/alice_constitutive.sai")
 }
 ```
-where `src/reg/alice_norms.npl` defines the regulative norms and sanction-rules for alice and `src/reg/alice_constitutive.sai` defines the constitutive norms for alice.
+where `src/reg/alice_norms.npl` defines the regulative norms and sanction-rules and `src/reg/alice_constitutive.sai` defines the constitutive norms for the agent alice.

 ## Example

-An JaCaMo demostration example is illustrated in `demo.jcm`.
-To run the example, use the following commands:
+A JaCaMo demonstration example is available in the folder.
+See `demo.jcm` for the JaCaMo configuration.
+To run the example, use the following command:

 ```
 ./gradlew
 ````

-A Java version >= 21 is required.
+Note: Java version >= 21 is required.